-The minimum clearance from combustible materials for the vent (exhaust) and intake air piping shall be 0 inches/cm.
-Vent or intake air piping passing through a combustible wall or ceiling must be a continuous run (no joints).
+The minimum clearance from combustible materials for the vent (exhaust) and intake-air piping shall be 0 cm.
+Vent or intake-air piping passing through a combustible wall or ceiling must be a continuous run (no joints).

-OPTIONAL DIRECT VENT TERMINATIONS
+OPTIONAL TERMINATIONS

-The water heaters covered in this manual can be installed in a direct vent configuration using optional concentric or low-profile terminations.
-See Concentric Termination Installation (page 40) and Low-Profile Vent Termination installation (page 43).
+The water heaters covered by this manual can be installed in a Direct Vent configuration using optional concentric or low profile terminations.

+See Low Profile Vent Installation (page 44), and Low Profile Vent Installation (page 44).

 Concentric and low profile terminations must be ordered separately.
-Contact your local distributor or Technical Support for assistance in ordering the concentric termination or low-profile vent termination.
+Contact Technical Support for assistance in ordering the concentric terminations or low profile vent terminations.
 See the contact information label on the water heater.